 - Be a part of a multicultural and multi-faith professional learning environment

 Sessions are held during the day and facilitated by experts from the Jewish and other NGO communities, with a learning program that is active, reflective, practical and outcomes-focused.
-In 2020 the first course will start with a full day seminar on Tuesday June 9, then continue on Mondays, 9:30-1:30pm (including lunch) until and including August 17.
+The start date for our first 2020 course will now depend on the easing of COVID-19 restrictions.
+Sessions commence with a full-day seminar then continue on Mondays, 9:30-1:30pm (including lunch) for a period of approximately 3 months.

 The program brings together emerging leaders from Sydney’s diverse ethnic, faith and NGO communities and organisations.
 Graduates of the program have come from many backgrounds, including Aboriginal, Afghan, African-American, Anglo, Assyrian, Australian South Sea Islander, Burmese, Chinese, Christian, Cook Islander, Ethiopian, Filipino, Ghanaian, Greek, Hindu, Indian, Iranian, Iraqi, Italian, Jewish, Kachin Burmese, Kenyan, LGBTQ, Muslim, Pakistani, Rwandan, Samoan, Senegalese, Sierra Leonean, Sikh, Sri Lankan, Syrian, Vietnamese and Zimbabwean.